Vertical Root Fracture

 Managing A Vertical Root Fracture Until You Can See The Dentist

-If you suspect a vertical root fracture, taking immediate action is crucial.
-Here are some steps to manage the situation until you can see a dentist:
+If you suspect a vertical root fracture, follow these steps to manage discomfort until you can seek professional care: